lochungtin/FullFrame/docs/frameworks/Django.md

 ## Initialisation

-Command I used to create initial the project directory.
+The commands I used to create initial the project directory.

 ```bash
 python -m pip install Django